 Organizations working to increase the numbers of women and girls in STEM fields, such as initiatives of computer programming workshops for women and girls, are trained on and help to publicize the relevant human rights standards.

-STEM fields and human rights fields professionals are networked and they harness synergies to advance the rights holders’ rights.
+STEM fields and human rights fields professionals are networked and they harness synergies and share tools to advance the rights holders’ rights.
 They promote and share best practices between human rights and STEM fields and mutually build each others’ capacities.

 - Diversity – respects diversity and the value that it adds.